MaximFedarau/Egghead-Courses-Frontend/README.md

 This project has some <ins><b>interesting for me</b></ins> `TailwindCSS`, `CSS` and `Next.js` solutions.
 <br/>
-All of them are richly commented out and explained, so that you can understand and use them.
+They are marked with the words `LITM` (looks interesting to me) or `Warning`.
+All these solutions are richly commented out and explained, so that you can understand and use them.